jaredhendrickson13/pfsense-api/docs/LIMITATIONS_AND_FAQS.md

 ### Why can I not see passwords/keys/hashes in API responses?

 By default, sensitive fields such as passwords, keys and hashes are **not** included in API responses.
 This is an important security measure to help prevent critical information from being leaked.
-All though it is highly advised you keep these sensitive fields hidden, you can override this behavior by enabling the 'Expose Sensitive Fields' option in System > REST API > Settings, or by setting the 'expose_sensitive_fields' option in a `PATCH` request to [/api/v2/system/restapi/settings](https://pfrest.org/api-docs/#/SYSTEM/patchSystemRESTAPISettingsEndpoint).
+Although it is highly advised you keep these sensitive fields hidden, you can override this behavior by enabling the 'Expose Sensitive Fields' option in System > REST API > Settings, or by setting the `expose_sensitive_fields` option in a `PATCH` request to [/api/v2/system/restapi/settings](https://pfrest.org/api-docs/#/SYSTEM/patchSystemRESTAPISettingsEndpoint).
 If you do choose to expose sensitive fields, it's recommended you only do so temporarily and only when necessary.